ondrej33/neural-network-mnist/README.md

 Network is trained using batch version of SGD with Adam optimizer and learning rate decay.

 This was a semestral project for the class PV021 Neural Networks at the FI MU.

+To successfully run the program, you must add a *data* folder with actual train+test data and label CSV files.
+These are too large to be saved in github repo.